alxn0/zet/docs/27/README.md

 # Relative criteria for clustering internal validation

+#clustering #validity

 In comparison with [internal](../10) and [external](../20) validity, relative criteria does not rely on statistical testing.
 The fundamental idea of this approach is to choose the best clustering scheme of a set of defined schemes according to a pre-specified criterion.

 **When looking the the best number of cluster, the problem can be stated as**:

-> *"Let $P_{alg}$ the set of parameters associated with a specific clustering algorithm (e.g. the number of clusters nc).
+> *"Let $P_{alg}$ the set of parameters associated with a specific clustering
-> Among the clustering schemes Ci ,i= 1, ..., nc, defined by a specific algorithm, for different values of the
+> algorithm (e.g. the number of clusters nc).
+Among the clustering schemes Ci,
+> i= 1, ..., nc, defined by a specific algorithm, for different values of the
 > parameters in $P_{alg}$, choose the one that best fits the data set.”*[^ref1]

 **There is two specific cases when searching for best $nc$:

 1. **$P_{alg}$ does not contains $nc$ (i.e., number of clusters).** Run the algorithm for a wide range of parameters' values and choose the largest range for which $nc$ remain constant.
 Take the middle of this range.
 2. **$P_{alg}$ contains $nc$**
 	- Run the algorithm for all nc between a minimum $nc_{min}$ and a maximum $nc_{max}$
 	- For each nc, run the algorithm r times (if there is a difference for each run) with different initial conditions